-As of December 31, 2016, the Bank had a total of 638 full-time equivalent employees.
+As of December 31, 2017, the Bank had 642 full-time equivalent employees.
 None of the employees are represented by a union or covered by a collective bargaining agreement.
 The management of the Bank believes that their employee relations are satisfactory.